JonathanHuangC/Portfolio-Management-via-Reinforcement-Learning-and-Graph-Attention-Network/README.md

 # Step

-- Using GAT to obtain relationships between stocks -> GAT-main folder
+- Using GAT to obtain relationships between stocks -> GAT-main

 - Training a Stock-Picked Agent to obtain a portfolio of stocks with minimal risk ->